 A beautiful lake of many contrasts.
 The northern end is quite green with low hills, the southern end is very mountainous and spectacular.
 The western shore has a main road running alongside it, the eastern shore is less accessible and quite tranquil.
 There are two lakeshore villages where people tend to congregate, Pooley Bridge at the northern end of the lake and Glenridding at the southern end.
 Other than these, public lakeshore access areas are mostly found at various roadside locations along the western shore.
 The eastern shore has some fabulous footpaths but shoreline access is limited.
 The Ullswater Way is a relatively new 20 mile walk all around the lake.
 A stunning and demanding walk but you can do shorter sections of it as described in the guide.

 You can cruise the length of Ullswater lake on Ullswater Steamers which takes an hour each way, stopping at Glenridding, Howtown and Pooley Bridge.
-Or you can take the Aira Force Shuttle boat between Glenridding and Aira Force.
 Frequent cruises per day between Easter and November, less outside that period.
 Daily cruises all year except 24th/25th December.
+Between Easter and end of October there is an additional Aira Force Shuttle boat between Glenridding and Aira Force waterfall.
 A popular day trip is to combine a boat cruise with a walk between Pooley Bridge and Howtown, Glenridding and Howtown or Glenridding and Aira Force.